Best of the Letters From 2007

 February 5, 2007

-I’ve been reading through the letters on your website and noticed several letters mentioning an article titled “What did John Amos Really Die of?”
+I’ve been reading through the letters on your website and noticed several letters mentioning an article entitled “What did John Amos Really Die of?”
 When I saw that, I immediately remembered that I have in my possession a copy of John Amos’ death certificate in a file box in the back of my closet.
 You see, John Amos was my father-in-law at the time of his death.
 In case there is still confusion as to what he died of, I will quote the death certificate: Immediate Cause = CVA/ Respiratory Failure due to (or as a consequence of) Meningitis Bacterial and also due to Sinusitis.
 I hope that clears it up for anyone who wishes to know.
 Thanks for your web-page, it is truly helpful for all those affected by the abuses taking place in the PCG.

 You may post this if you wish and also can use my name with my permission